iopa-io/iopa/README.md

 [![NPM](https://nodei.co/npm/iopa.png?downloads=true&downloadRank=true)](https://nodei.co/npm/iopa/)

 ## About
-This repository `iopa` is an API-first, Internet of Things (IoT) stack for Node.js.
-It is the official implementation of the Internet of Protocols Alliance (IOPA) reference pattern
+This repository `iopa` is an API-first, Internet of Things (IoT) fabric It is the official implementation of the Internet of Protocols Alliance (IOPA) reference pattern

-It is open-source, drop-in replacement for legacy stacks based on Connect, Express, and Koa, with built-in seamless bridging to Node's built-in HTTP server, but the real power comes from creating a common pattern for IoT devices that seamless run as COAP servers using [`iopa-coap`](https://github.com/iopa-io/iopa-coap), MQTT brokers/clients using [`iopa-coap`](https://github.com/iopa-io/iopa-mqtt), and even native mobile and desktop applications using [nodekit.io](https://github.com/limerun/nodekit)

 ## Target Audience
 This repository is primarily geared at application developers and device developers who want to connect their products to the Internet of Things, but don't want